James-C-G/GymBrah/README.md

 an abbreviation of "bro" being an abbreviation of "brother".

-In this project a simple IDE was implemented using C# to allow users to write and compile our code easily, however, the base compiler using command line arguments to parse our esolang code into C to then be compiled using the GCC.
+In this project a simple IDE was implemented using C# to allow users to write and compile our code easily, however, the base compiler uses command line arguments to parse our esolang code into C to then be compiled using the GCC.